 Computer science for elementary school students

-Aspiring programmers can start their coding journey by taking classes offered at school!
+Aspiring programmers can start their coding journey by taking advantage of classes right at their school!
 With the right classes, students can develop important skills like problem-solving, critical thinking, and creativity.
 Classes such as coding, math, science, art, and writing are all great options for elementary students who are interested in computer science.
 These classes will not only provide a solid foundation for programming, but they’ll also help students develop skills that will be useful throughout their education and in their future careers.
+Many schools have started introducing technology and computer classes at a young age.

 1. Coding Classes

-This one is a bit of an obvious one, but it’s also the most important!
+If your school offers coding classes, this would be the best to take advantage of!
 These classes will teach students how to talk to computers and make them do what you want!
 They’ll learn how to use different programming languages, like Scratch or Python, to create their own programs, games, and websites.
 It's like learning a new language, but instead of talking to people, you're talking to a computer!

 2. Math Classes